-A new minimum liquidity regulation was adopted in the middle of July, its application beginning on 1 January 2006.
+A new minimum liquidity regulation was adopted in the middle of July, its application The elimination of the tolar benefit and weighting of sight beginning on 1 January 2006.
 The abolition of mandatory subscription to foreign currency bills meant that the tolar benefit was also abolished.
-This was the possibility that banks had of including A-rated tolar investments maturing in more than 180 days in their calculation of the liquidity coefficients for the tolar segment of the liquidity ladder, in the amount of 30% of the subscribed stock of foreign currency bills for Category 1 and up to the subscribed stock of foreign currency bills for Category 2.
+This was the possibility that banks had deposits. of including A-rated tolar investments maturing in more than 180 days in their calculation of the liquidity coefficients for the tolar segment of the liquidity ladder, in the amount of 30% of the subscribed stock of foreign currency bills for Category 1 and up to the subscribed stock of foreign currency bills for Category 2.
 In addition the new regulation introduces the concept of stable sight deposits.
 This is the portion of sight deposits that based on past experience will remain unchanged over a longer period, and for which there is no need for banks to secure corresponding liquid assets.
 Under the new regulation banks can give an 85% weighting to household and corporate sight deposits in Category 1 and a 60% weighting to those in Category 2.